John Barry (naval officer): Command of Lexington

-On June 28, Pennsylvania's brig Nancy arrived in the area with 386 barrels of powder in her hold and ran aground while attempting to elude British blockader Kingfisher.
-Barry ordered the precious powder rowed ashore during the night, leaving only 100 barrels in Nancy at dawn.
-A delayed action fuse was left inside the brig, which exploded the powder just as a boatload of British seamen boarded Nancy.
+On June 28, the Pennsylvania brig Nancy, carrying 386 barrels of powder in her hold, ran aground while attempting to elude British blockader Kingfisher.
+Barry ordered the precious powder rowed ashore during the night, leaving only 100 barrels.
+A delayed action fuse was left inside the brig, exploding and killing seven members of a boarding party from Kingfisher which had just climbed aboard Nancy.
 This engagement became known as the Battle of Turtle Gut Inlet.

-Barry retained command of Lexington until October 18, 1776, and captured several private armed vessels during that time.
+Barry retained command of Lexington until October 18, 1776.
+He was noted for his success in capturing several privateers operated by Loyalist crews to help enforce the British blockade.